 When it comes to decorating, we went for the original orange hues, but don’t forget pumpkins and squashes do come in all sorts of colours and styles, so you can make them as spooky or as cute as you like.
 You might even want to make a pink glittery paper mache pumpkin, it would certainly add a touch of whimsy to your Halloween display.

-How to make a paper mache pumpkin video tutorial
+How to make a paper mache pumpkins video tutorial

-If you love Halloween and need more DIY projects like this guide on how to make a paper mache pumpkin, we have plenty of crafts you can try like the easy DIY Halloween costumes, particularly helpful if you need a last-minute costume.
+If you love Halloween and need more DIY projects like this guide on how to make a paper mache pumpkin, we have plenty of crafts you can try like the easy DIY Halloween costumes, particularly helpful if you need a last-minute costume or our handy guide on how to make slime, create your spooky slimes.
 If you want to get the little ones involved try these amazing Halloween crafts for kids.

-How to make a paper mache pumpkin step-by-step (with pictures)
+How to make a paper mache pumpkins step-by-step (with pictures)

 You Will Need

 - Plastic bags